 Learn more about being a YES Abroad student in Ghana:

-Students will attend public schools.
+Students will attend public secondary schools.
 The primary language of instruction will be English.
 School typically runs Monday to Friday, and uniforms are customary.
-Students will have the opportunity to participate in a number of extramural and extracurricular activities, such as drumming, traditional dance, batik tie-dye, and Kente weaving.
+Students may have the opportunity to participate in a number of extramural and extracurricular activities, such as drumming, traditional dance, batik tie-dye, and Kente weaving.

 The United States enjoys good relations with Ghana.
 Ghana is an active member in organizations such as the UN, AU, WTO, and ECOWAS.

 For more information, visit the CIA World Factbook.

 With a 50-year presence in Ghana, AFS draws on strong local connections for a deep understanding of the intercultural, health, safety, and security issues.
 Students are given safety briefings by AFS and are registered with the U.S. Embassy in Accra to receive travel alerts.
 AFS works closely before arrival and throughout the exchange year to discuss and prepare for students' well-being.
 YES Abroad students are supported on the ground by AFS staff members and volunteers.
 Each student is given a mobile phone upon arrival for emergency use, along with the contact number for the local support representative and the national AFS-Ghana office.
 Students are covered by medical as well as political and security evacuation benefits.
 Students, host families, and natural families will have access to a 24-hour emergency number, and AFS staff and volunteers are trained to deal with incidents that may occur on-program.
 For further information on Ghana, visit the U.S. Department of State's website.

 Students may have the opportunity to take part in various activities to increase their interaction with local peers in Ghana.
 Activities may include field trips, sporting events, cultural excursions, social outings, and community service projects.
 Examples of previous enrichment activities include:

 - Meeting with the Public Affairs Section of the U.S. Embassy;